Nutraceuticals for Joint Support in Cats with Osteoarthritis

 The causes of OA in cats are many and varied.
-There may be genetic causes or predispositions.
-There may be a traumatic injury.
-Overweight and obesity contribute to OA by way of repetitive overloading of the joints, leading to damage over time.
+There may be genetic causes, predispositions, or a traumatic injury that leads to OA.
+Being overweight or obese increases the risk of OA by repetitive overloading of the joints and the inflammatory effect of body fat, leading to damage over time.

 What are nutraceuticals?

-The word “nutraceutical” combines the words “nutrition” and “pharmaceutical.”
+The word nutraceutical combines the words nutrition and pharmaceutical.
 A nutraceutical is a food or food product that reportedly provides health and/or medical benefits.
-Nutraceuticals are often presented as compounds that can provide protection against chronic disease.
+Nutraceuticals are often presented as compounds that can protect against chronic disease.
 Nutraceuticals may contain isolated nutrients, dietary supplements, or herbal products.
 Another definition of a nutraceutical is a fortified food or dietary supplement that provides health benefits.

 Nutraceuticals are not subjected to the same testing and regulation as pharmaceuticals.
 For this reason, healthy skepticism is a good idea when considering nutraceuticals for your cat.
-Investigators are conducting clinical studies to evaluate the role of certain nutraceuticals to help cats with OA.
-Your veterinarian can help you choose nutraceuticals that have been evaluated and have yielded positive effects.
+Investigators are conducting clinical studies to evaluate the role of certain nutraceuticals in helping cats with OA.
+Your veterinarian can advise you on nutraceuticals that have been evaluated and have yielded positive effects.

-What are some nutraceuticals I might consider to help my cat with OA?
+Which nutraceuticals might help my cat with OA?

-Several nutraceuticals have shown positive results for managing OA.
-If your cat is a good candidate for any of these nutraceuticals, your veterinarian can help you make a good choice regarding manufacturer, dosage, and formulation.
+Several nutraceuticals have shown positive results in managing OA.
+If your cat is a good candidate for any of these nutraceuticals, your veterinarian can help you make a good choice regarding a reputable manufacturer, dosage, and formulation.

 Microlactin is a milk protein extracted from the milk of cows that inhibits inflammation regardless of the cause of that inflammation.
 Research supports the use of microlactin in cats with osteoarthritis.
-OA has an inflammatory component, which is why nonsteroidal anti-inflammatory drugs (NSAIDs) play such an important role in managing OA.
-Microlactin works differently in the body than NSAIDs and corticosteroids do, with no evidence of gastrointestinal (GI) irritation or kidney compromise.
+OA has an inflammatory component, which is why nonsteroidal anti-inflammatory drugs (NSAIDs) are essential in managing the condition.
+Microlactin works differently in the body than NSAIDs and corticosteroids, with no evidence of gastrointestinal irritation or kidney compromise.

-Incorporating microlactin into an OA multimodal management plan may help counteract the inflammation of OA while decreasing the side effects that are common with NSAIDs, allowing your veterinarian to decrease or even discontinue the use of an NSAID.
-It takes about 2 weeks for microlactin to have maximal effects, so veterinarians generally overlap microlactin and the NSAID for 2 to 3 weeks before decreasing the NSAID dose.
+Incorporating microlactin into an OA management plan may help counteract the inflammation of OA while decreasing the side effects that are common with NSAIDs.
+This may allow your veterinarian to decrease or even discontinue the use of NSAIDs.
+It takes about two weeks for microlactin to have maximal effects, so veterinarians generally overlap microlactin and NSAIDs for two to three weeks before decreasing the NSAID dose.

-Despite the popularity of glucosamine/chondroitin supplements, we are still waiting for good research to support definitive benefits.
-That said, low-molecular-weight chondroitin appears to have a positive effect in some cats.
-Unfortunately, we cannot yet predict which individuals will benefit from this supplement.
+Despite the popularity of glucosamine/chondroitin supplements, research to support definitive benefits is lacking.
+That said, low-molecular-weight chondroitin appears to affect some cats positively.
+Unfortunately, not all individuals will benefit from this supplement.
 It may be worth considering a trial treatment using a supplement with low-molecular-weight chondroitin.

-ASU stands for “avocado and soybean unsaponifiables” and is an extract from avocado and soybean oils.
-ASU seems to complement the effects of glucosamine and low-molecular-weight chondroitin.
-It appears to reduce inflammation involved in cartilage degeneration and thus have a positive effect in feline OA patients.
+Avocado and soybean unsaponifiable (ASU) are an extract from avocado and soybean oils.
+ASU complements the effects of glucosamine and low-molecular-weight chondroitin.
+It appears to reduce inflammation involved in cartilage degeneration and has been shown to affect feline OA patients positively.

-Can I just pick up nutraceuticals/supplements for my cat at the health store or human pharmacy?
+Can I get nutraceuticals/supplements for my cat at my health food store or pharmacy?